 Each level in the search history graph represents a refinement that was made in the search process.
-Refinements are only made on hypotheses that test true, and are used to further isolate the bottleneck to a particular part of the application's execution.
+Refinements are only made on hypotheses that test true, and are used to further isolate the bottle-neck to a particular part of the application's execution.
 In general the results of the search can be obtained by following the blue nodes from the root of the search history graph to a leaf node.
 Also, by clicking the right mouse button on any node in the search history graph, you can see a text string representation of the hypothesis associated with any node in the graph.
-This string is displayed in the information line below the search history graph.
-For example, the information line below the search history graph in Figure 12 shows the hypothesis associated with the bottom-most nodes in the graph.
+This string is displayed in the information line below the search history graph in Figure 12 shows the hypothesis associated with the bottom-most nodes in the graph.